 Year 6 - Nelson Mandela Class

-Year 6 Autumn 1 Curriculum Information
+Year 6 Autumn Term 1 Curriculum Information

 Throughout the first half term, the children will be learning lots of information, developing skills and carrying out research on a variety of topics.
 In history, we will be exploring the suffragette movement and women’s rights alongside the picture book ‘Suffragettes: The Battle for Equality; by David Roberts, linked to our school value: respect.
-From our in depth-study the children will then answer our Big Question – How would our society be different without the suffragette movement?
+From our in depth-study the children will then answer our Big Question – How would British culture be different without the work of the suffragette movement?
 In geography, the children will develop their map reading skills and learn about longitude and latitude, time zones around the world and the Arctic and Antarctic Circles.
 From their learning, the children will then try and answer our geography Big Question: What can we learn from studying maps?

 The children will also have the wonderful opportunity to develop their creative skills and will study and re-create pieces of art in the style of artists: such as Michelangelo, Leonardo da Vinci and Raphael.
 They will also be learning about pop and Motown music in their music lessons and thinking about what makes them happy?